RVS97/N-HPatches-Descriptor/README.md

 # N-HPatches Baseline Code

-This repository contains the baseline code for the Deep Learning Coursework Project (EE3-25).
+This repository contains the code for the Deep Learning Coursework Project (EE3-25).

 The project aims to create a learned descriptor that is able to perform matching, verification and retrieval tasks successfully on N-HPatches.
 N-HPatches is a noisy version of [HPatches](https://github.com/hpatches) dataset.

-We will keep updating the repository, with more detailed explanations and improved code.
-Please, be aware of the version you are using and keep track of future changes.
 <br />

 ## HPatches Dataset